vaishali59/COVID-19-VforU-Java-Desktop-Application/README.md

 Project Partner: Jayavardhini Kathika

 I.  Brief Description:
-VforU is an aggregator Desktop application which matches ‘requester’ to ‘volunteer’ for short-term healthcare assistance.
+VforU is a Desktop application which matches ‘requester’ to ‘volunteer’ for short-term healthcare assistance.
 When deployed in a real time environment, people can use this application by signing up as 1)Requester or, 2)Volunteer.
 In the current pandemic scenario, a lot of people are falling sick and may need 1)immediate medical assistance, 2)essential groceries, or 3)medicines.
 This is causing a heavy surge on